-Your credit score is a three-digit number that represents your credit history and trustworthiness from lenders.
+Your credit score is a three-digit number that represents your credit history and trustworthiness.
 Lenders use that three-digit number to help determine how you will use their credit line based on your financial history.
-The range is 300-850 with 850 being the highest score available.
+The range is 300-850, with 850 being the highest score available.
 Most credit scores fall between 600 and 750.
-A credit score above 700 hundred is considered a good score and a score above 800 is considered excellent.
-A credit score or FICO score is created based on five different criteria and they are debt utilization, payment history, types of credit used, new credit, and credit length.
-From these five factors your three-digit credit score is created, and that number is what lenders look at to see how likely you are to pay them back or not and if it will be on time or late.
+A credit score above 700 hundred is considered a good score, and a score above 800 is considered excellent.
+A credit score or FICO score is created based on five different criteria which are debt utilization, payment history, types of credit used, new credit, and credit length.
+From these five factors your three-digit credit score is created, and that number is what lenders look at to see how likely you are to pay them back and if it will be on time or late.

 How do you Build/Improve Credit?

-Like losing weight, it takes time and there is not a quick, simple solution for it.
-To help improve your credit score make sure you pay current debts on time.
+Like losing weight, it takes time and there is not a quick or simple solution for it.
+To help improve your credit score, make sure you pay current debts on time.
 Late payments are an easy way to decrease your credit score.
-To improve paying on time you can set up payment reminders through your online banking.
-You can also set up recurring payments which are scheduled when a payment is due and your online bank will automatically take the minimum or set payment out of your account.
-Some believe this is not a good idea though because it does not help you improve your money management skills or time management skills for making payments on a regular basis.
-Another step to take will not necessarily improve your credit score but it will give you peace of mind.
-This step is to decrease your debt and over spending.
-You will need to create a budget and that budget will need to be geared towards putting all extra money except for necessary payments towards paying off your debts.
-It is best to pay off the debts with the highest interest rate first and then work your way down from there until you have paid all of your debts off.
+To assure that payments are on time, you can set up payment reminders through online banking.
+You can also set up recurring payments, which are scheduled when a payment is due, and your online bank will automatically take the minimum or set payment out of your account.
+Some believe this is not a good idea because it does not help you improve your money management skills or time management skills for making regular timely payments.
+Another step to take that will not necessarily improve your credit score but it will give you peace of mind, is to decrease your debt and over spending.
+You will need to create a budget that is geared to putting all extra money, except for necessities, towards paying off your debt.
+It is best to pay off debt with the highest interest rate first, and then work your way to paying off the less expensive interest accounts.
 Debt consolidation programs can be beneficial for those that seek to simplify their payment plan.
-The third step is to limit yourself from opening any new lines of credit so more credit is available.
-Opening new lines of credit will actually lower your credit score especially when you have unpaid debt.
+An important strategy is to limit yourself from opening any new lines of credit.
+Opening new lines of credit will actually lower your credit score especially when you have outstanding debt.

 Building and Repairing Business Credit

-Building business credit helps to separate your personal credit history with your business’ credit history and then you can benefits from having good business credit even if your personal credit history is lacking.
-In other words, if your personal and business credit are separate and your personal credit score falls then your business credit will stay the same and vice-versa.
-Having business credit allows the owner to keep there personal assets protected as well.
-Keeping your personal and business accounts separate allows for clear cut budget analysis, more straight forward record keeping, and protection for each individual score in case of an unforeseen hit on either account.
+Building business credit helps to separate your personal credit history with your business’ credit history.
+That way you can benefit from having good business credit even if your personal credit history is lacking.
+In other words, if your personal and business credit are separate, and your personal score falls, then your business credit will be protected and vice-versa.
+Having business credit allows the owner to keep their personal assets protected as well.
+Keeping separate accounts allows for clear cut budget analysis, more straight forward record keeping, and protection for each individual score in case of an unforeseen hit on either account.

 Having good business credit has many benefits.
 One of those benefits is that you have better interest rates and credit terms when applying for loans from lenders and banks.
 Good business credit also helps to position your company for better payment terms with your vendors and suppliers.
 Another benefit is that it will help you reduce the number of times that you are required to prepay for services or products your company needs to operate and grow.

 The first step that needs to be taken when you want to start building credit as a business is to incorporate your business.
 If the business is a sole proprietorship or partnership, then the credit history is the same as the owner(s).
 When the business is incorporated it separates the owner and the business.
-Forming a Limited Liability Company (LLC) is a form of incorporation which this legally separates the owner and business from each other.
+Forming a Limited Liability Company (LLC) is a form of incorporation which legally separates the owner’s assets and the business.
 The next step should be to get a federal employer identification number (EIN) which is used for federal tax filings.
-The EIN is simply used like a social security number for your business and is required to open a bank account in the name of the LLC or corporation.
-After obtaining the EIN for your corporation or LLC then you can open a checking account under the business.
+The EIN is simply used like a social security number for your business, and is required to open a bank account in the name of the LLC or corporation.
+After obtaining the EIN for your corporation or LLC, you can open a checking account under the business name.

-Now that the business has taken its own form and is separate from the owner you can treat the business as a separate person.
-You will want to pay the expenses or transactions of the business from the business account.
-When looking for a business credit card it is important to pick a company that reports to the three major agencies.
+Now that the business has taken its own identity and is separate from the owner, you can treat the business as a separate person.
+You will want to pay expenses or transactions of the business from the business account.
+When looking for a business credit card, it is important to pick a company that reports to the three major agencies.
 Opening a business credit card is one of the best ways to build business credit.
-Having a business phone number in your business’s legal name is another aspect that supports fostering the identity of the business.
+Having a business phone number in your business’ legal name is another aspect that supports fostering the identity of the business.

 Opening a line of credit with your vendors/suppliers can be mutually beneficial for both parties.
 Find vendors/suppliers that report to credit agencies so the positive transactions will be reflected on your score.
-A line of credit is revolving credit where you can borrow, repay, re-borrow, and then repeat this cycle if there are funds available.
-After opening a line of credit confirm that they are reporting your business’ payment history to the three credit agencies.
+A line of credit is revolving credit that you can borrow, repay, re-borrow, and then repeat this cycle if there are funds available.
+After opening a line of credit, confirm that the vendor is reporting your payment history to the three credit agencies.

-Experian, Equifax, and Dun & Bradstreet are the three major reporting agencies for business credit.
-Opening a credit file is an important way to monitor your credit and it is recommended to check your score once a year for possible fraudulent activity.
+Experian, Equifax and Dun & Bradstreet are the three reporting agencies for business credit.
+For personal credit scores the three reporting agencies are Experian, Equifax and TransUnion.
+Opening a credit file is an important way to monitor your credit, and it is recommended to check your score once a year for possible fraudulent activity.
 It is very easy for a business to check it’s credit score.
-The business can pay Experian, Equifax, or Dun & Bradstreet a fee and these bureaus will provide a full copy of the business report.
+The business can pay a fee to any of these bureaus and a full copy of the business report will be provided.

 Reducing revolving credit is another step that should be taken.
-Lenders look at the credit utilization rate which means they look at the debt to credit ratio.
-Say your credit limit is $5,000 and you owe $2,500 then you have used up 50 percent of your available credit which will actually decrease your credit score.
-The higher the ratio the higher the risk and the lower your overall score.
+Lenders look at the credit utilization rate, which means they look at the debt to credit ratio.
+Say your credit limit is $5,000 and you owe $2,500; you have used up 50 percent of your available credit, which will actually decrease your credit score.
+The higher the ratio, the higher the risk, and the lower your overall score.
 You want to keep the percent of used credit (debt) under 30 percent or only charge what you can payoff every month.

 Closing the accounts will not help improve your credit score, in fact, it will actually hurt your credit score.
-Open and keep accounts and if you have not used an account in a while make a small purchase and pay it off right away, but keep the account open.
+Open and keep accounts.
+If you have not used an account in a while, make a small purchase and pay it off right away, but keep the account open.

 Cash Flow and What it Means for Your Funding Opportunity

-Cash flow is the total amount of money that is going in and out of a business, especially if it affects liquidity.
+Cash flow is the total amount of money that is going in and out of a business, especially if it effects liquidity.
 In other words, cash flow can be looked at as the total net amount of cash-equivalents and cash flowing in and out of the business.
-The basic objective of financial reporting is assessing the timing, uncertainty, and amounts of cash flows.
-A cash flow statement reports investing, financing, and operating cash flows.
+The basic objective of financial reporting is assessing the timing, uncertainty, and amount of cash flow.
+A cash flow statement reports investing, financing and operating cash flows.
 Simply put, a cash flow statement measures how well a company can manage its cash position.
-Which means it measures how well the company can generate cash to fund its operating expenses and the ability to pay its debts off.
+Which means it measures how well the company can generate cash to fund its operating expenses as well as the ability to pay its debts off.

 A positive cash flow means that the company is robust and making profits.
 The company’s liquid assets are increasing which allows them the ability to reinvest in their company, pay back shareholders and expenses, and provide a barrier of protection when future financial challenges arise.
 The company must have enough cash or cash-equivalents to be able to handle short-term liabilities.
 This flexibility is what creditors and investors look for.